awsdocs/amazon-route53-docs/doc_source/monitoring-health-check-latency.md

 # Monitoring the Latency Between Health Checkers and Your Endpoint<a name="monitoring-health-check-latency"></a>

 When you create a health check, if you choose to monitor the status of an endpoint \(not the status of other health checks\) and you choose the **Latency graphs** option, you can view the following values on CloudWatch graphs on the Route 53 console:
 + The average time, in milliseconds, that it took Route 53 health checkers to establish a TCP connection with the endpoint
 + The average time, in milliseconds, that it took Route 53 health checkers to receive the first byte of the response to an HTTP or HTTPS request
 + The average time, in milliseconds, that it took Route 53 health checkers to complete the SSL/TLS handshake

 **Note**
-You can't enable latency monitoring for existing health checks\.
+You can't enable latency monitoring for existing health checks\.<a name="monitoring-latency-procedure"></a>

 **To view the latency between Route 53 health checkers and your endpoint \(console\)**